Ghajaajai/Ghajaajai/README.md

 # 💫 About Me:
-I am a student majoring in informatics engineering from the National Institute of Technology, Bandung.
+I am a student majoring in informatics engineering from the Institut Teknologi Nasional Bandung.
 In informatics, I chose web developer as my field of interest.
 Recently, I joined the Bangkit program by taking the cloud computing learning path, and now my team and I are working on a capstone project.

 ## 🌐 Socials: